 (1) Mechanisms of the atopic march and the development of allergic disease co-morbidity.

-Elucidating the cellular and molecular mechanisms that promote the development and persistence of allergic inflammation and asthma using integrated approaches including human based studies as well as in vivo mouse models and in vitro models of allergen exposure, asthma and atopic dermatitis.
-These findings have identified and elucidated the role of biologic pathways in allergic disease including cytokines, protease inhibitors, and toll signaling pathways.
+Elucidating the cellular and molecular mechanisms that promote the development and persistence, remission, and / or resolution of allergic inflammation and asthma using integrated approaches including human based studies, multi-omics approaches, in vivo mouse models and in vitro models of allergen exposure, asthma, food allergy, and atopic dermatitis.
+These findings have identified and elucidated the role of biologic pathways and identified new targets for therapeutic intervention.
 They have also helped to define the signaling and regulatory networks that impact these pathways.

 (2) Environmental Factors and Mechanisms of Allergic Diseases